rcmanaure/csv_processor/README.md

 csv.
 The data processed is saved in the csv folder.

 The fake data can be updated to generata more data.
-If you want more or less data just change the value num, in the "csv_processor.py" file line 14.
+If you want more or less data just change the value num, in the "app/csv_processor.py" file line 14.

+## To run the complexity calculator:
+Run the "app/complexity_calculator.py" file.